 Day 4: Queenstown - Aoraki Mt Cook Region

 This morning you will collect your rental car and drive to the Aoraki Mt Cook region.
 From your accommoation you have exceptional views of New Zealand's tallest mountain - Aoraki Mt Cook standing at 12, 218 ft, hanging glaciers and the surrounding Southern Alps.
 You have the afternoon free to enjoy.
 Walking tracks start from your accommodation and are well marked.
 This evening you will enjoy dinner at your accommodation before a stargazing experience.

 Aoraki Mount Cook is far from the city lights and therefore has some of the darkest skies in New Zealand - perfect for viewing the southern night sky!
-Enjoy an outdoor stargazing site for spectacular views of the southern sky.
+Enjoy an outdoor stargazing guided experience for spectacular views of the southern sky.
 See the Milky Way and beyond.
 Unleash your imagination as you explore our neighborhood in the universe including the Southern Cross, star clusters, planets, moons and distant galaxies.

 Accommodation: Aoraki Mt Cook Region - 2 nights

 Day 5: Aoraki Mt Cook Region - Free day to explore